Public Health Nursing Services

 - TB Testing is provided at no charge to students through age 18, contacts of known or suspected cases of tuberculosis and for new arrivals to the United States.

-- TB testing is only performed on Mondays, Tuesdays, Wednesdays and requires a second visit afterward 48-72 hours to interpret the test.
+- TB testing is only performed on Mondays (morning and afternoon clinics), Tuesdays (morning and afternoon clinics), and Wednesday morning clinics only.
+All TB tests requires a second visit afterward 48-72 hours to interpret the test.

 All immunizations are recorded in the Massachusetts Immunization Information System.
 If you have any questions about your child's immunization record, you may speak to the nurse at 508-532-5472.